aprokopenko/justcustomfields/readme.txt

 2. The edit post page meta box with fields created on the settings page

 == Changelog ==
+* Version 3.0.1
+	* Bug fix: Related content init in empty Collection on new content page
 * Version 3.0
 	* NEW: Plugin code full refactoring, build all code based on OOP classes and latest WordPress coding recommendations
 	* New feature: Ability to hide fieldsets based on some criterias (taxonomy relation or page template)